krigjo25/python/Games/MiniGames/adventures/README.md.md

 I'm born in 94 from Norway, which is translated to "the way to the north"<br>
 usually i do study Python, SQL, Philiosophy & C++, otherwise im just being a human.

-### Disclaimer

-The developer can only have the responsibility,<br>
-for how the projects is created, how it is used,<br>
-is another story.

 ### Contact information